szusik/settlers-remake/README.md

 ## Playing JSettlers

-In order to play the game, you need to have the "GFX" and "SND" folders of the original version of "The Settlers 3" as obtained by installing the original "The Settlers 3" game (DEMO version also works).
+In order to play the game, you need to have the folders "GFX", "SND" and "MAP" (optional) of the original version of "The Settlers 3" as obtained by installing the original "The Settlers 3" game (DEMO version also works).

 Furthermore, you need an up-to-date installation of [Java 11 or newer](https://adoptium.net/).
 A Java Installation is needed to run the desktop version of JSettlers, as it is written in the programming language Java.